Original Estes Kit, RC RG kit will have upscaled wings.

 Epoxy is not needed in this model.
 Weight is critical and the model is designed for the thrust and flight loads.
 Weight in the rear end is bad and will require additional weight in the front of the model.

-- Make a hole and insert a T-nut into each pre-marked RB(rail button) location on the bottom of the body tube and then screw in the rail button with the included screw.
+- Make a hole and insert a T-nut into each pre-marked RB(rail button) location on body tube and then screw in the rail button with the included screw.

 - Test fit the wing into the body tube slot, make sure it is centered then glue in place.

 - Glue the vertical stab(the part without carbon spar or hinged surface) into the long slot at the rear, make sure it is perpendicular to the wing, put a fillet of CA on the outside and inside joints and set it with accellerator.

 - Glue the three foam centering tabs onto the motor mount on the lines marked.

 - Test fit the motor mount into the rear of the model.
 It should slide under and be a snug fit under the vertical stab tab.
 The part of the motor tube that extends past the foam tabs should insert first.
 Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 1/2″ into the rear of body tube.
 Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube.
 The Horizontal stabs will butt against these tabs and they set the down angle on the stabs so you want them symmetric.